wangziqi2013/wangziqi2013.github.io/_posts/2021-09-30-faas-cache.markdown

 This little inconsistency, in fact, affected the design of the policy such that both per-instance and per-type traits are considered when making eviction decisions.

+We next discuss the operational details of FaaSCache.
+All resources allocated to serverless are considered as usable cache storage by FaaSCache, and the framework always attempts to fill the cache as long as resource permits.
+When a request arrives, the framework will select a cached container instance of the requested function type, and dispatch the request to one of the free instances.
+If such an instance cannot be found, then one or more existing free instance must be evicted just like in a regular cache to free up the resource for the new instance.